sqlitebrowser/website/content/stats.md

 <iframe src="https://redash.sqlitebrowser.org/embed/query/72/visualization/120?api_key=93gA7RFSBC2QUO5UDJ4wPy3XyW4mJf6mNfzTd37l" width="100%" height="580"></iframe>

 We don't have data prior to our 3.11.0 release, as we used to primarily have our downloads on GitHub which doesn't share much information.
-As we server our own downloads now, this information is available.
+As we serve our own downloads now, this information is available.

 The numbers mostly start in October 2018, with our [first Alpha release